mini2Dx/gdx-math/README.md

 ## Mechanism

-The gradle build will checkout a specific version of libgdx, copy the math source files into src/main/java and compile the standalone jar.
+The gradle build will checkout a specific version of libgdx, copy the math source files into src/main/java, package renamed from _com.badlogic_ to _org.mini2Dx_ and compile the standalone jar.

 ## Included Classes